Keurig Smart Brewer - Hero background

 Durability & Build Quality

 Build quality is solid.
 After 98 brews over 6 weeks, zero mechanical failures.
-The plastic housing is durable though not premium.
-Based on typical Keurig lifespan in the field, expect 3-4 years before heating element degradation becomes an issue.
+Plastic housing is durable though not premium.
+Based on typical Keurig lifespan, expect 3-4 years before heating element issues.

 Reliability & Common Issues

-Common maintenance points: heating element and pump (typically 3-4 years), water reservoir (can crack if dropped), touchscreen (so far zero issues in my testing).
-The Wi-Fi chip is stable—no connectivity dropout in 6 weeks.
-Better than many 'smart' appliances I've tested.
+Common maintenance points: heating element and pump (typically 3-4 years), water reservoir (can crack if dropped).
+Wi-Fi chip is stable—no connectivity dropout in 6 weeks.

 Parts Availability

-Keurig maintains parts for 5+ years post-discontinuation, which is good.
-Replacement water reservoirs ($20-30), touchscreens (rare), and heating elements ($50-80) are available.
-Pod insertion mechanism is solid and rarely fails.
+Keurig maintains parts for 5+ years post-discontinuation.
+Replacement water reservoirs ($20-30), heating elements ($50-80) available.
+Pod insertion mechanism rarely fails.

 Maintenance Cost